nopara73/ZeroLink/README.md

 #### No need for multiple mixing rounds

 If the denomination is one bitcoin and the user wants to mix eight bitcoins it must participate in eight mixing rounds.
 By allowing the user to register eight outputs within one round, this issue can be bypassed, resulting eight times cheaper and faster mixing.
 The drawbacks are weaker anonymity set, less liquidity, more complex implementation and longer mixing rounds.
-This improvement should be considered to be implemented when a Tumbler achieved massive liquidity.
+This improvement should be considered to be implemented when a Tumbler has achieved massive liquidity.
 In depth discussion and specification can be found under the issue: [Bypass the need for multiple mixing rounds](https://github.com/nopara73/ZeroLink/issues/21).

 ### C. Optimizing Performance

 When to change between phases?
 Phases can be triggered by Bitcoin blocks, for instance every time a block arrives the next phase is triggered.
 In order to eliminate the inconsistencies of the Bitcoin network it is a better idea to trigger a new phase at every even block.
-Nonetheless it results unnecessarily long mixing rounds.
+Nonetheless, it results in unnecessarily long mixing rounds.
-Another way of doing is to stick phases into timeframes.
-Assuming performant Tumbler and optimal utilization of the anonymity network by the clients, one minute is enough to complete every phase.
+Another way is to stick phases into timeframes.
+Assuming a performant Tumbler and optimal utilization of the anonymity network by the clients, one minute is enough to complete every phase.
 While it is a more performant way to complete a tumbling round, it is still not optimal.
 Optimal performance is achieved when the Tumbler triggers the changes between phases, because it is the only actor that is aware of when a phase completes.
-The issue is: Tumbler can execute various timing attacks, those result in user deanonymization.
-To make sure the Tumbler is honest about its phases all clients must setup another, monitoring identity: Satoshi, who monitors the phases, so the Tumbler does not know who to lie to.
+The issue is: a Tumbler can execute various timing attacks, that results in user deanonymization.
+To make sure the Tumbler is honest about its phases, all clients must setup another, monitoring identity: Satoshi, who monitors the phases, so the Tumbler does not know who to lie to.
 In addition every phase must time out after one minute.
 Timeout happens when malicious or disconnected Alice is detected.

 #### How long does a round take?